EricCJoyce/The-Recognitions/Action_Recognition/README.md

 install.packages("dtw")
 ```

-Quit R. (No need to same the work environment, so enter `n` when asked.)
+Quit R. (No need to save the workspace image, so enter `n` when asked.)
 ```
 q()
 ```